Ajude Gaza concretamente boicotando Israel e contribuindo no site abaixo

 Nome dos mortos palestinos no dia 11 de agosto de 2014.

-Source/Fonte: IMEMC-International Midlle East Media Center2015
+Source/Fonte: IMEMC-International Midlle East Media Center.
+2015

 1. Maida' Mohammad Aslan, 45 days, Central Gaza (died of earlier injuries suffered after the army bombarded her family home).